 Conveyor belts can move items in a straight line, around corners, into sorting, move heavy load items, move items between floors through an incline and decline.

 Depending on what the speed is and how many metres per second the system is set up to operate at, it can move items quicker or slower between points or be quicker in one section and slower in another section such as when an item needs to go through manual inspection or sorting.

 Conveyors are not limited to business only use.
 You might have recently been on an escalator; this is where it’s been used to move the steps round for you to stand on and be taken up to the next level.
 Another example would be when you’re at the checkout queue at your local supermarket and are putting your items on the belt to be scanned through.

-Conveyor belts are used on baggage handling systems as mentioned in one of our previous articles.
+Conveyor belts are used on baggage handling systems as mentioned in the article ‘What are conveyors used for?‘.
 The longest conveyor system in an airport is at Dubai International Airport, ranging an incredible 39 miles, although this incorporates both belt and tray conveyors.

 There are conveyor belt systems that transport loads up to 960 tonnes per hour between multiple factories.
 Imagine how many people you would need to carry that volume per hour over a 40-mile return distance.

 The short answer is everything.
 As mentioned already conveyor belts can be used from car manufacturing through to airport carousels through to waste management.
 The list for what it can move is extensive.
 We’re going to give a bullet point list of some of the industries they’re used in with a quick explanation of how they’re used in that industry.

 In this industry, belt conveyors can be used to move the car down the production line.
 Belt conveyors can also be used to move parts between different sections of the warehouse, helping move the items quicker due to the heavy load.

 The conveyor belts can be customised to carry different materials.
 So, you might have one part of the conveyor system carrying metal sheets for the frame of the car while another is carrying plastic materials for the interior.